juangl/typeorm-postgres-benchmarks/README.md

-# Awesome Project Build with TypeORM
+# TypeORM Benchmarks

+This project is a boilerplate to measure and compare queries performance.

+## run this project

 Steps to run this project: